darrenjennings/ci-actions/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   **!!
 IMPORTANT !!**
-  Above the '---' is what will be squashed merged.
-It should contain the entire commit with title, body, and footer.
+  Above the '---' is what will be the commit body for the squash merge.
+It should contain the entire commit with body and footer.
+The title of the PR will be used as the title for the squash merge commit message.

   ```
   <type>(<scope>) <subject>